Pharmacovigilance: Signal detection

 Signal detection involves a range of techniques (CIOMS VIII).
 The WHO defines a safety signal as: "Reported information on a possible causal relationship between an adverse event and a drug, the relationship being unknown or incompletely documented previously".
 Usually more than a single report is required to generate a signal, depending upon the event and quality of the information available.

 Data mining pharmacovigilance databases is one approach that has become increasingly popular with the availability of extensive data sources and inexpensive computing resources.
 The data sources (databases) may be owned by a pharmaceutical company, a drug regulatory authority, or a large healthcare provider.
-Individual case safety reports in these databases are retrieved and converted into structured format, and statistical methods (usually a smathematical algorithm) are applied to calculate statistical measures of association.
-If the statistical measure crosses an arbitrarily set threshold, a signal is declared for a given drug associated with a given adverse event.
-All signals deemed worthy of investigation, require further analysis using all available data in an attempt to confirm or refute the signal.
+Individual case safety reports in these databases are retrieved and converted into structured format, and statistical methods (usually a mathematical algorithm) are applied to calculate statistical measures of association.
+When statistical measures exceed pre-defined thresholds based on established algorithms, a signal is declared for investigation.
+All signals deemed worthy of investigation require further analysis using all available data to establish or exclude a causal relationship between the drug and the adverse event.
 If the analysis is inconclusive, additional data may be needed such as a post-marketing observational trial.

 Signal detection is an essential part of drug use and safety surveillance.
 Ideally, the goal of signal detection is to identify adverse drug reactions that were previously considered unexpected and to be able to provide guidance in the product's labeling as to how to minimize the risk of using the drug in a given patient population.